HarperDB/documentation/docs/deployments/harper-cli.md

 ***

-### Starting HarperDB
+### Starting Harper

-To start HarperDB after it is installed, run the following command:
+To start Harper after it is installed, run the following command:

 ```bash
 harperdb start